uldyssian-sh/vmware-vcf-aws-evs/CONTRIBUTING.md

 - **Release notes** for significant contributions
 - **GitHub contributors** page

-Thank you for helping make this project better! 🚀
+Thank you for helping make this project better! 🚀# Updated Sun Nov  9 12:49:45 CET 2025